 All New Applicants and Returning Open Academy Students must apply and be accepted to individual courses, based on a review of application requirements by the Continuing Education Director and the faculty of the requested course(s) and confirmation of space availability from the School Registrar.
 Returning Students reapply each semester with reduced application requirements.

 Students will be notified of acceptance decisions via email from the Continuing Education Programs office.
 Because enrollment is subject to space availability, acceptance decisions for certain classes may be issued within one week of the semester start date.
-For the Spring 2018 semester, students will receive decision letters by December 22.
+For the Fall 2019 semester, students will receive decision letters by August 23.

 - Completed Open Academy Online (SlideRoom) Application Form, including contact information, education history, and course selection.
 Students will be allowed to select second- and third-choice courses, in case the student's first choice of class is unavailable or not approved.
 See SlideRoom directions below.